Pathways012/FPGA_Portfolio/beginner/demux_LSFR_LED_blinker/README.md

 The system is composed of the following modules:

 - `linear_feedback_shift_register`
-  Generates a pseudo-random sequence used to control blink timing
+  Generates a pseudo-random sequence used to control blink timing.

+  Has pin o_LSFR_data for reading data from all registers at once.
+Not used in this design.

 - `four_to_one_demux`
   Routes the blink signal to one of four LEDs